pytorch/tutorials/intermediate_source/rpc_param_server_tutorial.rst

        param_rrefs = net.get_global_param_rrefs()
        opt = DistributedOptimizer(optim.SGD, param_rrefs, lr=0.03)

 Next, we define our main training loop.
 We loop through iterables given by PyTorch's `DataLoader <https://pytorch.org/docs/stable/data.html>`_.
 Before writing our typical forward/backward/optimizer loop, we first wrap the logic within a Distributed Autograd context.
-Note that this is needed to record RPCs invoked in the model's forward pass, so that an appropriate graph can be constructed which includes all participating distributed workers in the backwards pass.
+Note that this is needed to record RPCs invoked in the model's forward pass, so that an appropriate graph can be constructed which includes all participating distributed workers in the backward pass.
 The distributed autograd context returns a ``context_id`` which serves as an identifier for accumulating and optimizing gradients corresponding to a particular iteration.

-As oppposed to calling the typical ``loss.backward()`` which would kick off the backwards pass on this local worker, we call ``dist_autograd.backward()`` and pass in our context_id as well as ``loss``\ , which is the root at which we want the backwards pass to begin.
+As opposed to calling the typical ``loss.backward()`` which would kick off the backward pass on this local worker, we call ``dist_autograd.backward()`` and pass in our context_id as well as ``loss``\ , which is the root at which we want the backward pass to begin.
 In addition, we pass this ``context_id`` into our optimizer call, which is required to be able to look up the corresponding gradients computed by this particular backwards pass across all nodes.

 .. code-block:: python

    def run_training_loop(rank, num_gpus, train_loader, test_loader):
    ...
      for i, (data, target) in enumerate(train_loader):
          with dist_autograd.context() as cid:
              model_output = net(data)
              target = target.to(model_output.device)
              loss = F.nll_loss(model_output, target)
              if i % 5 == 0:
                  print(f"Rank {rank} training batch {i} loss {loss.item()}") dist_autograd.backward(cid, [loss])
              # Ensure that dist autograd ran successfully and gradients were
              # returned.
              assert remote_method(
                  ParameterServer.get_dist_gradients,
                  net.param_server_rref,
                  cid) != {}
              opt.step(cid)

      print("Training complete!")
      print("Getting accuracy....")